 Hydra (Ydra).
 The cosmopolitan Hydra is located in the Argo-Saronic gulf, near the coast of the Peloponnese.
 This generally dry island is home to approximately 2000 inhabitants who are mostly engaged in tourism and fishing.

 Hydra is a popular destination for Athenians because the island is not far from the Greek capital.
-The name 'Hydra' owes the island to the fact that there were many springs in antiquity.
-Hydra has a rich history and you notice that when you arrive in the port of Hydra.
+The island owes it’s name 'Hydra' to the fact that there were many springs in antiquity.
+Hydra has a rich history and is noticeable on arrival in the port of Hydra.
 On entering into the picturesque harbour, you will see traditional mansions, the Naval Academy and museums.

-Very nice are the terraces and lots of small shops scattered around the harbor.
+The terraces are lovely and there are lots of small shops scattered around the harbour.
 Hydra town is the only town on the island and it is forbidden for cars and motorbikes.
 You see many donkeys, which ensure the transport of goods.

 Hydra town is built between two rocky hills that are cultivated with traditional houses.
 Striking are the stone houses with red roofs and blue doors and windows.

-Hydra in Greek history books, is one of the Greek islands (along with Spetses and Psara) with the greatest maritime tradition.
+Hydra in Greek history books is one of the Greek islands (along with Spetses and Psara) with the greatest maritime tradition.
 Hydra played an extremely important role in 1821, the year of revolution against the Turks.
 Andreas Miaoulis, Greek admiral and politician during the Greek War of Independence (1821-1829), is derived from Hydra.
-In honor of him, major folk festivals are held annually in Hydra.
-But not only Andreas Miaoulis is the only hero of Hydra, others are Lazaros and Georgios Kountouriotis, Iakovos Tombazis, Anastasiios Tsamados, Georgios Sachinis and Greek heroine Bouboulina (Laskarina Pinotsi)
+In honour of him, major folk festivals are held annually in Hydra.
+But Andreas Miaoulis is not the only hero of Hydra, others are Lazaros and Georgios Kountouriotis, Iakovos Tombazis, Anastasiios Tsamados, Georgios Sachinis and Greek heroine Bouboulina (Laskarina Pinotsi)

 On Hydra every year many cultural events and celebrations are held.
-Except "the Miaoulia feasts" in honor of Andreas Miaoulis, during the last ten days of June, "the Kountouriotia feasts" are held in honor of Pavlos Kountouriotis.
-Last but not least, It is more than worth to be on Hydra during Carnival and Easter on Hydra .
+Except "the Miaoulia feasts" in honour of Andreas Miaoulis, during the last ten days of June, "the Kountouriotia feasts" are held in honour of Pavlos Kountouriotis.
+Last but not least, It is more than worth visiting Hydra during Carnival and Easter.